AsgardCms/Documentation/getting-started/installation.md

 To be able to run AsgardCMS you have to meet the following requirements:

-- PHP 5.5 or higher
+- PHP 5.5.9 or higher
 - PDO PHP Extension
 - cURL PHP Extension
+- OpenSSL PHP Extension
+- Mbstring PHP Extension
-- MCrypt PHP Extension
+- Tokenizer PHP Extension
 - GD PHP Library
 - MySql 5.5
 - One of the following cache drivers: `memcached`, `redis`, `apc`. (defaults to `array`)